-Perhaps surprisingly even quite large picture frames with a glass covering are permitted but might be subject to your airlines cabin baggage rules in they will not fit in a carry on bag.
+Perhaps surprisingly even quite large picture frames with a glass covering are permitted but might be subject to your airline’s cabin baggage rules in they will not fit in a carry on luggage.

 - Glass mirror

-The same applies to glass fronted mirrors as to picture frames above.
+The same applies to glass-fronted mirrors as to glass picture frames above.

 - Christmas ornaments

-Glass Christmas ornaments, the sort that you hang on a Christmas tree etc can be taken on board in your carry on bag.
+Glass Christmas ornaments, the sort that you hang on a Christmas tree etc can be taken on board in your hand luggage.

 - Glass paperweights